Module 8, Part 1: Programming Interfaces and Encapsulation#

 These methods must return

-if the vending machine contains enough cash and coffee/chocolate servings for the requested beverage, according to the list above; in this case, the method must also correspondingly reduce the amount of coffee/chocolate and cash held by the vending machine.
-Otherwise (i.e., if the vending machine does not have enough coffee/chocolate or cash), the methods must just returnfalse
+trueif the vending machine contains enough cash and coffee/chocolate servings for the requested beverage, according to the list above; in this case, the method must also correspondingly reduce the amount of coffee/chocolate and cash held by the vending machine.
+Otherwise (i.e., if the vending machine does not have enough coffee/chocolate or cash), the methods must just returnfalsewithout changing the machine status.VendingMachineobjects must have the following method:public int retrieveCash()

 which returns the amount of cash currently held by the machine.
 After this method is called, the machine must contain zero cash.

-The handout includes some Java files called TestUtils.java
+The handout includes some Java files called TestUtils.java,

-, etc.: they are utility
+ClassTestUtils.java and Test01.java, Test02.java, etc.: they are utility

-files and test programs that use the class Monster
+files and test programs that use the class Monster, and they might not compile

 or work correctly until you complete the implementation of class

-.
+VendingMachine in the file VendingMachine.java.
 You should read those test

 programs and try to run them, but you must not modify them.
 You should also

-and read its reports to see the expected output of the test
+run ./grade and read its reports to see the expected output of the test

 programs.

-When you are done, submit the modified file VendingMachine.java
+When you are done, submit the modified file VendingMachine.java on DTU

 Autolab.